Updated: Feb 22

 We quickly moved on to spreading the gap 10 ground fill, and placing the paving slabs.
 I went to bed as dusk was setting in - absolutely exhausted - and I know Te Kani felt the same.
 Albeit, we were very contented, that at long last, my dream vision was coming to life.

 Before long, we were looking at the exciting finishing touches.
-Shawn hung the gate, Te Kani plumbed in the bath, and I had the task of planting the planter boxes.
+Shawn hung the gate, Te Kani plumbed in the bath and I had the task of planting the planter boxes.

-Finally, I was dressing this special little nook with the finishing touches - the Mexican outdoor fire and cooker, the fairy lights, the candles, the cast iron camp grill to heat the bath.
+Finally, I was dressing this special little nook with the finishing touches - the Mexican outdoor fire and cooker, the fairy lights, the candles and the cast iron camp grill to heat the bath.
 The final picture?
 Te Kani and I under the stars with a bottle of beer to relax and unwind - bliss.
 Check out the end result. (hedge planting to come next year).

 What better way to spend a warm summer's night, than soaking in a hot bath with Epsom salts, surrounded by candles and soft music - you can feel all your worries melt away.
 Enjoy the night sky, filled with twinkling stars and a beverage - on us!
+Our beautiful Bed and Breakfast with all the special little touches, and less than 50 minutes from Auckland's CBD to book or to find out more click here.

 photographer for collection above: www.hannahbaker.co.nz